blake5634/iscrape/README.md

 4. use the testing option for quicker preliminary results:
     * `> python iscrape.py  TESTING`

-This package was developed at GIX to predict job opportunties for the MSTI(Robotics) program graduates.
+This package was developed at [GIX](https://gixnetwork.org) to predict job opportunties for the New Master of Science in Technology Innovation, [MSTI(Robotics) program](https://gixnetwork.org/program/msti/) graduates.